-- 5.27 The report "Measurable Outcomes for Healthy Ageing" prepared by Aston / Lancaster University, commissioned by the Extra Care Charitable Trust, (refer to Appendix APP/22) sets out the measurable improvements to personal health, psychological and social wellbeing, as well as the resulting reductions in healthcare costs, that arise from living in housing with care, as follows:- - Significant increase in the amount of exercise undertaken by residents (up to a 75% increase); - Increased walking speed, which indicates reduced fall risk.
-Increased walking speed was also found to reduce depressive symptoms; - An 18% reduction in falls in the first two years of living in an extra care environment and no changes (increased risk) of falls over a five year period (there were 335,000 hospital admissions from falls in 2017/18, thus reducing falls has a significant benefit on healthcare spending); - The increase in frailty is delayed by up to three years in residents; - Residents have lower levels of depression and a 23% reduction in anxiety symptoms; - Residents showed improved memory and cognitive skills, with a 24% increase in autobiographical memory and 17% increase in memory recall tests;
+- 5.26 The report "Measurable Outcomes for Healthy Ageing" prepared by Aston / Lancaster University, commissioned by the Extra Care Charitable Trust, (refer to Appendix APP/21) sets out the measurable improvements to personal health, psychological and social wellbeing, as well as the resulting reductions in healthcare costs, that arise from living in housing with care, as follows:- - Significant increase in the amount of exercise undertaken by residents (up to a 75% increase); - Increased walking speed, which indicates reduced fall risk.
+Increased walking speed was also found to reduce depressive symptoms; - An 18% reduction in falls in the first two years of living in an extra care environment and no changes (increased risk) of falls over a five-year period (there were 335,000 hospital admissions from falls in 2017/18, thus reducing falls has a significant benefit on healthcare spending); - The increase in frailty is delayed by up to three years in residents; - Residents have lower levels of depression and a 23% reduction in anxiety symptoms; - Residents showed improved memory and cognitive skills, with a 24% increase in autobiographical memory and 17% increase in memory recall tests;

-- Levels of loneliness are lower for residents in Extra Care than the national averages, with 86.5% of residents being 'never or hardly ever lonely'; - Residents living in extra care environments made more effective use of healthcare services, with a 46% reduction in planned visits to GPs; - Residents living in extra care environments average three fewer days in hospital per year; and - Living in Extra Care saves the NHS around £1,994 per person, on average per year. - 5.28 Several of the benefits listed above are set out in paragraph 9.32 of the Committee Report.
-Similar findings from a report prepared by Housing LIN and Southampton City Council (August 2019) (refer to Appendix APP/23) estimates that living in housing with care generates a health care system financial cost-benefit of £1,976.44 per person per year. - 5.29 The Homes for Later Living report (2019) (refer to Appendix APP/24) calculates a total savings to both the healthcare and social care services of almost £3,500 per person.
-The Homes for Later Living report calculates that there would be £2.1bn savings to the health and social care system if 10% of national housing targets were built as purpose built homes for later living.
+- Levels of loneliness are lower for residents in Extra Care than the national averages, with 86.5% of residents being 'never or hardly ever lonely'; - Residents living in extra care environments made more effective use of healthcare services, with a 46% reduction in planned visits to GPs; - Residents living in extra care environments average three fewer days in hospital per year; and - Living in Extra Care saves the NHS around £1,994 per person, on average per year. - 5.27 Several of the benefits listed above are set out in the Committee Report.
+Similar findings from a report prepared by Housing LIN and Southampton City Council (August 2019) (refer to Appendix APP/22) estimates that living in housing with care generates a health care system financial cost-benefit of £1,976.44 per person per year. - 5.28 The Homes for Later Living report (2019) (refer to Appendix APP/23) calculates a total savings to both the healthcare and social care services of almost £3,500 per person.
+The Homes for Later Living report calculates that there would be £2.1bn savings to the health and social care system if 10% of national housing targets were built as purpose built homes for later living. - 5.29 Recent research outlines the well-being benefits of living in a care community.
+This includes "Future of an Ageing Population' prepared by the Government Office for Science (2016) which states that "...residents of specialised housing generally show high levels of satisfaction, improved wellbeing, better health outcomes and reduced healthcare costs." (refer to Appendix App/27)